rss logo

 PostgreSQL Database

-Metasploit Framework can works with PostgreSQL in order to save port and vulnerability scanning.
+Metasploit Framework can works with PostgreSQL to save port and vulnerability scanning.

 • Enter to msf console line interface :